Diminished seventh chord: Expressive potential

 During the Baroque era (1600–1750), European composers became aware of the expressive potential of the diminished seventh chord.
 In operas and other dramatic works, the chord was frequently used to heighten the sense of passion, anger, danger or mystery.
 One famous example can be found in J. S. Bach's St. Matthew Passion (1737), in which he sets verses from the Gospel of Matthew, chapter 27, verses 20–21: "But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy Jesus.
 The governor [Pilate] answered and said unto them, 'Whether of the twain will ye that I release unto you?'
 They said, 'Barabbas'."
 Bach sets the text so that the angry multitude's harsh reply on the word Barabbam is a diminished seventh chord:

-After Bach, diminished sevenths were to feature regularly in music to evoke the uncanny or sense of impending danger.
+After Bach, diminished sevenths featured regularly in music to evoke the uncanny or a sense of impending danger.
 A powerful diminished seventh chord heralds the resurrection of the murdered Commendatore in the final scene of Mozart's Don Giovanni (1787).
 The dead man's statue comes to life and takes the Don down to Hell in one of the most chilling episodes in the entire operatic repertoire (Listen):

 In the early years of the 19th century, composers used the diminished seventh with increasing frequency.
 In "Die Stadt", one of his darkest and most melancholy songs from Schwanengesang (1828), Franz Schubert conjures "the pianistic elaboration of a diminished seventh over an octave tremolo" to convey the sinister rippling of the oars as the protagonist is rowed across a lake towards the town where his lost beloved once lived.
 According to Edward T. Cone, "This famous arpeggiation seems to arise from nowhere to create an atmospheric prelude... and it dies away to nothing in a postlude."
 The song ends on the diminished seventh chord; there is no resolution, "the dissonance is terminal":

 The operas of Carl Maria von Weber, particularly Der Freischütz and Euryanthe, featured many passages using this chord.
 The Wolf's Glen scene in Der Freischütz (1821) is an example.
 According to his early biographer, Alexander Wheelock Thayer, Ludwig van Beethoven spoke disparagingly of the 'accumulation of diminished seventh chords' in Euryanthe (1823).

 Beethoven was himself rather fond of the chord and was well aware of its dramatic potential.
 Perhaps the clearest instance of the diminished seventh's power to evoke mystery and terror can be found in the passage linking the two final movements of Beethoven's Appassionata sonata, Op.
 57 (1806).
 The placid conclusion of the andante movement is interrupted first by a slowly rolled diminished seventh arpeggio played pianissimo, followed by the same chord played an octave above in a sharp, stabbing fortissimo.